-The estimated incidence of Jacobsen syndrome is 1 in 100,000 newborns.
+Jacobsen syndrome occurs in about 1 in 100,000 newborns.
 More than 200 affected individuals have been reported.

-Jacobsen syndrome is caused by a deletion of genetic material at the end of the long (q) arm of chromosome 11.
-The size of the deletion varies among affected individuals, with most affected people missing 5 million to 16 million DNA building blocks (also written as 5 Mb to 16 Mb).
-In almost all affected people, the deletion includes the tip of chromosome 11.
+Jacobsen syndrome is caused by a deletion of genetic material from chromosome 11.
+Usually, the deletion occurs at the end of the long arm of the chromosome.
+Less commonly, the deletion occurs within the long arm of the chromosome, which is known as an interstitial deletion.
+The size of the deletion varies among affected individuals, with most affected people missing 5 million to 16 million DNA building blocks (base pairs).
 Larger deletions tend to cause more severe signs and symptoms than smaller deletions.

 Most cases of Jacobsen syndrome are not inherited.
 They result from a chromosomal deletion that occurs as a random event during the formation of reproductive cells (eggs or sperm) or in early fetal development.
 Affected people typically have no history of the disorder in their family, although they can pass the chromosome deletion to their children.

 Between 5 and 10 percent of people with Jacobsen syndrome inherit the chromosome abnormality from an unaffected parent.
 In these cases, the parent carries a chromosomal rearrangement called a balanced translocation, in which a segment from chromosome 11 has traded places with a segment from another chromosome.
 In a balanced translocation, no genetic material is gained or lost.
 Balanced translocations usually do not cause any health problems; however, they can become unbalanced as they are passed to the next generation.